Documentation Index

 Call Detail Drawer

-Selecting any Call ID opens a side panel with:
+Selecting any Call ID opens a side panel with the complete evaluation record for that call:

-- Per-criterion breakdown showing the individual score for each criterion with a progress bar relative to configured thresholds
+- Per-criterion breakdown showing the individual score for each criterion, with a progress bar indicating where the score sits relative to the configured pass and fail thresholds.

 Manual Recording Upload

-To evaluate recordings not automatically captured through the integration:
+To evaluate recordings that were not automatically captured through the integration:

-- Select Upload and Evaluate — results appear in the Activities table once processing is complete
+- Select Upload and Evaluate.
+Results will appear in the Activities table once processing is complete.

 Evaluation Table